tibs/what/readme.rst

 * :easter <index> <year>, where <index> is relative to Easter Sunday, so ':easter -1 2013' would mean the same as ':easter Sat 2013'.

-(Including the year on :easter makes it clearer what is intended - a mechanism for specifying "every easter" can be added later if needed, maybe just by allowing the year to be omitted.)

 Also, it is possible to select a day before or after a particular event, using one of: